UWPCE-PythonCert/EMC-Python300-Spring2015/_sources/packaging.txt

 .. rst-class:: left

-  There are a bunch of nifty tools that help you build, install and distribute packages.
+  There's a bunch of tools that help you build, install and distribute packages.

-  Using a well structured, standard layout for your package makes it easy to use those tools.
+  Using a standard layout for your package makes it easy to use those tools.

-  Even if you never want to give anyone else your code, a well structured package eases development.
+  Even if you never want to distribute your code, the standard layout eases development.

 What is a Package?
 --------------------